othmanelhoufi/LM-for-FactChecking/README.md

 To execute this program just follow these steps:

-1. Make sure you have the fever dataset in place and in the correct repository (code/dataset)
+1. Make sure you have the fever dataset in place and in the correct repository (./dataset)
-2. Go to code/model repository
+2. Go to ./model repository
-3. Execute a language model of your choice: $ python3 bert_model.py
+3. Execute a language model of your choice: $ python3 language_model.py

-### To-Do List
-1. Reduce code reproducibility, merge all models in one program: One code to rule them all.
-2. Save metric logs related to each model in file.
-3. Handle warnings
-4. Add more datasets.
-5. Run more experiments.